 D-204-4: Replacement Service Authorizations

-The specifications in a service authorization (SA) may change after the delivery of services.
+The specifications in a service authorization (SA) may change during the delivery of services.
+When this is necessary, it is referred to as a “replacement service authorization”.
+Replacement SA’s must be issued on the same business day that the original SA is closed.
+If they are not issued on the same business day, they must be processed as a backdated SA.
+See D-204-2: Backdated Service Authorizations for additional information.

 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be obtained before issuing the replacement SA.